What is energy bill smoothing?

 Bill smoothing is great for monthly budgeting but there are a couple of things you need to consider before signing up:

-No, not all energy providers will offer bill smoothing plans where the annual cost is averaged out into equal installments.
+No, not all energy providers will offer bill smoothing plans where the annual cost is averaged out into equal instalments.
 Some providers will have monthly billing based on estimated usage but each month may be a different bill amount based on the average usage for that time of year.

-Some Energy providers that do offer bill smoothing include:
+Some energy providers that do offer bill smoothing include:

 The first thing you should do is contact your current utility provider and talk with one of their customer service representatives.
 Most energy providers have hardship plans that are designed to help you work out how to plan and pay for your bill in instalments.

 One of the options may be a bill smoothing plan.
 There are other options and you might be able to apply for a rebate or get a voucher to help you.
-More information on the vouchers and rebates available in your state can be found on the Australian Government’s Moneysmart website here.
+More information on the vouchers and rebates available in your state can be found on the Australian Government’s Moneysmart website.